Varshi45/Manga-Reader/README.md

 - For local development, ensure that you have the appropriate version of Ruby and Rails installed.
 - Review the `config/environments/*.rb` files for environment-specific configurations.
 - Consult the [Rails Guides](https://guides.rubyonrails.org/) for more detailed information on Rails features and best practices.
+- Use the `bin/dev` script for starting the development server to ensure CSS is correctly applied.

 ---